vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Sleep to wait

-Sleep N seconds.

-It is usually used when altering schema.
-Since schema is altered in async way, and take effects in the next heartbeat cycle.
+This command will make Nebula Graph services sleep and wait for N seconds.
+The schema is altered in an async way and takes effect in the next heartbeat cycle.
+Therefore, this command is usually used when altering schema.
+The command is as follows:

 ```ngql
 nebula> :sleep N